OISTE/repository/OWGTMCPS.md

 The following information shall be deemed as non-confidential:
 - All information contained in the issued certificates and Certificate Revocation Lists (CRLs) including all information that can be derived from such.
-- All information classified expreTLSy as “PUBLIC”.
+- All information classified expressly as “PUBLIC”.

 ### 9.3.3  Responsibility to protect confidential information